j-lepard/TopGear-LDA/README.md

 - [x] Diarize 2024 episode
 - [X] Complete pyLDAvis for episodes
+- [x] Redo 2007 analysis without splitting the transcript by presenter.
 - [ ] Create UMAP visuals
 - [ ] Perform Dynamic Topic Model analysis
 - [ ] Interpret LDA and draw insight

+## Observations:

+* The diarize model did not perform very well on the second (2024) episode.
+The labels applied to the three speakers was only about 60% accurate.
+* Redid the initial 2007 analysis with a single data frame.

 ## Setup ⚙️
 [GITHUB](https://github.com/m-bain/whisperX)